ertheis/iBeacon-Basics/README.md

     }
 }
 ```
 This delegate method is called when the device's bluetooth changes state (including when the manager is defined).
+In addition to updating the beacon status label and outputting some logging messages to consol, it basically advertises the beacon when the device's bluetooth is on and stops advertising when it is off.

+Now we've completed the code for the emitter device.
+Before you test it, remember to make sure your device has an internet connection and that it's bluetooth hardwear is on.
+Another note is that iBeacons only work on devices equipped with bluetooth 4.0 or higher.
+In the app, merely wait for the server status to display "ready to transmit" then press the transmit button.
+Voila, you have a working smart iBeacon emitter.